The China Clippers

 Cleared of her obstacles, NC-14716 climbed away from San Francisco, at her top speed of 180 mph, over the Golden Gate, and into the Pacific skies on her way into history.

-Seven days later, on November 29, the China Clipper reached her destination, Manila, after traveling via Honolulu, Midway Island, Wake Island, and Guam, and successfully delivering over 110,000 pieces of mail.
+Seven days later, on November 29, the China Clipper reached her destination, Manila, after travelling via Honolulu, Midway Island, Wake Island, and Guam, and successfully delivered over 110,000 pieces of mail.
 Thousands of people were there to greet her as she touched down.
-A special postage stamp was created for the fist trans pacific air mail run, Scott Catalog C-20, was printed for use on the transpacific service.
+A special postage stamp was created for the first trans-Pacific air mail run, Scott Catalog C-20, which was printed for use on the transpacific service.
 With extended service, two more denominations were later issued.
 All three stamp designs show the M-130 in flight.
-Once loaded with US bound mail, NC-14716 set course to return home.
+Once loaded with US-bound mail, NC-14716 set course to return home.
 She became known as "Sweet Sixteen" by Pan American personnel.
 The "Sixteen" is a reference to the aircraft's registration number NC14716.

 .